Greece Moments Greece Moments

 Typical Pelion: Slate roofs including chimney

-The most famous is the Platia of Agia Paraskevi with the over 1,000-year-old plane tree, a natural giant with a circumference of 14 m, which now has to be supported by concrete pillars.
-On the square of Agia Paraskevi with the church of the same name, you can also linger with a coffee.
+The most famous is the Platia of Agia Paraskevi with its over 1,000-year-old plane tree, a natural giant with a circumference of 14 m, which now has to be supported by concrete pillars.
+On the square of Agia Paraskevi with the church of the same name, you can also stop for a coffee.

 Tsagarada Pilion Agia Paraskevi Platz